Designing With Purpose, Not Just Polish.

 Outcome

 I designed a cohesive brand identity centered on homey warmth and reliability.
-The logo transforms an everyday coffee cup into a sun symbol, supported by an earthy, high-contrast color palette and organic coffee-inspired patterns.
+The logo transforms an everyday coffee cup into a sun symbol, supported by an earthy, high-contrast color palette and organic coffee-themed patterns.
 Together, these elements create a recognizable system built for consistency, scalability, and long-term brand trust.

 Print Collateral